How to Buy Padlocks Suitable for Your Needs

 Padlocks tend to be measured by body size (width), the larger the body, the thicker the shackle, and greater the horizontal and vertical clearance will be.

 The size of padlock you need depends solely on what it’s locking to.
 The most important measurement on any padlock is the shackle thickness.
 The shackle is the ‘U’ shaped bar that locks the padlock in place.
 You need to measure the eyelet the shackle will lock through to make sure it’s the correct size.
 The other measurements you need to check are the vertical and horizontal clearance, these are the distances underneath the shackle and need to be greater than the thickness of the material you are locking through.
+There are however ranges like the ABUS T64 series which start at 20mm and go all the way up to 60mm with long shackle versions so there is always a padlock available to suit your needs.

 What is the padlock for?
 What security level do you need?